maptiler/maptiler-geocoding-control/README.md

 The component can be used as an ES module or UMD module with or without bundler.

-Geocoding control is also provided as [React component](https://docs.maptiler.com/sdk-js/modules/geocoding/api/usage/react/) and [Svelte component](https://docs.maptiler.com/sdk-js/modules/geocoding/api/usage/svelte/) and [other libraries](#installation-and-more-usage-examples).
+Geocoding control itself is provided as a [Web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) which can be used with [React](https://docs.maptiler.com/sdk-js/modules/geocoding/api/usage/react/), [Svelte](https://docs.maptiler.com/sdk-js/modules/geocoding/api/usage/svelte/), and any other modern frontend library, or without any library at all.

 ## Install

-Install the Geocoding control unsing `npm`:
+Install the Geocoding control unsing `npm`, together with your map library (MapTiler SDK as an example):

-**⚠️ Warning! ⚠️**

-The current version of Geocoding Control is only compatible with Svelte v4, this will potentially cause peer dependency issues when installing with certain versions of npm in Svelte projects (eg if you're using Svelte v5), or if you intend to import the Svelte component directly.

-If you are using a this library in a Svelte project you can npm install with `--force` or `--legacy-peer-deps` and use only the **pre-compiled `GeoLocatControl` vanilla module**, not the Svelte component.

 ```shell
 npm install --save @maptiler/geocoding-control @maptiler/sdk